 Kosta is an experienced trial lawyer with a record of success in civil and criminal cases.
-As a partner with Wilkinson Walsh + Eskovitz, he led a trial team that obtained a complete defense verdict for the NCAA in a highly-publicized defamation case arising from the Reggie Bush scandal.
-He also represented Facebook in a high-stakes federal trial about purported trade secrets in virtual reality technology.
-Prior to joining the firm, he was an Assistant U.S. Attorney in the Eastern District of Virginia, where he won convictions at trial in a broad range of white collar cases.
+He has tried one case per year, on average, for more than a decade.
+As a partner with Wilkinson Walsh, he led a trial team that obtained a defense jury verdict for the NCAA in a highly publicized defamation case arising from the Reggie Bush scandal.
+He also represented Facebook in a $6 billion intellectual property trial, and Dr. John Kapoor in a four-month federal criminal trial.
+Before joining the firm, he was an Assistant U.S. Attorney in the Eastern District of Virginia, where he prosecuted fraud, public corruption, and intellectual property crimes.
 Kosta began his legal career by clerking for the Honorable John G. Roberts, Jr. on the Supreme Court and the D.C.
 Circuit.

 Kosta was named a leading lawyer in America (Lawdragon, 2019), a “Rising Star” for Trials (Law360, 2018), a member of the “40 and Under Hot List” (Benchmark Litigation, 2018-19), and a “DC Rising Star” (National Law Journal, 2017).
 Previously, he received awards for his work as a prosecutor, including a Department of Justice Director’s Award and an Assistant Attorney General’s Award.

 In 2019, Kosta was appointed by Chief Justice Roberts to serve on the U.S. Judicial Conference Standing Committee on Rules of Practice and Procedure.

 - Undergraduate: St. Mary’s College of Maryland, B.A.; Valedictorian; Phi Beta Kappa; Honors Program.

 - Law: University of Virginia School of Law, J.D.; Articles Editor, Law Review; Dillard Scholar; Order of the Coif.